orange-my-cat/orange-my-cat/README.md

 <h1 align=center> Hello!
 I'm Ivan.</h1>

+A driven, results-oriented student at UWA with a background in data science, mathematics, and statistics.
+I've also had experience in software and web development.

-I'm a student studying data science and maths at the University of Western Australia.
-I'm learning how to code.
-I love exploring new technologies and using them to solve problems.
-I'm also the type of guy that spends hours coding to automate a 10 minute task.
-I also enjoy scientific programming because they challenge me more.
-I love the feeling of solving difficult problems.
+If you know me, you would know that I love exploring new technologies and using them to solve problems.
+I'm also the type of guy that spends hours finding how to automate a 10 minute task.
+I also enjoy scientific programming because they allow me to combine my two favourite subjects, coding and maths.
+I just love the feeling of solving difficult problems.

 - 🔭 I’m currently working on **[wadl](https://github.com/codersforcauses/wadl)**
 - 🌱 I’m currently learning **NuxtJS, Firebase, Hugo**